TheCodeDaniel/flux/readme.md

 ### Deployment Best Practices

-1. Test with `--dry-run` first
-2. Use internal/testflight for testing
+1. Use internal/testflight tracks for testing first
-3. Verify builds before deploying
+2. Always review the deployment confirmation prompt carefully
+3. Use `--verbose` flag to see detailed build output
-4. Review deployment logs
+4. Review deployment logs at `.flux-mobile/deployments.json`
+5. Test with different flavors before production release

 ---